-This no bake energy bites recipe is easy to make in about 15 minutes with a few core ingredients, and keeps you satisfied when you need an energy boost.
+These no bake energy balls with protein powder are an healthy snack to make in about 15 minutes with a few simple ingredients, and keeps you satisfied when you need an energy boost.

 I have a teenage son who swims over two hours a day for his high school swim team.

-They are really quite easy to make and it was a neighbor who turned my son onto these power balls.
+They are really quite easy to make and it was a neighbor who turned my son onto these peanut butter protein balls.

 In the fridge: Store energy bites in a sealed container or bag in the fridge for a week.